Whitehall Township, Pennsylvania: Historic sites

 The Dent Hardware Company Factory Complex in Fullerton and Helfrich's Springs Grist Mill in the township are listed on the National Register of Historic Places.

 Businesses

-The Lehigh Valley Mall, the largest Lehigh Valley-based shopping mall, is located in Whitehall Township, as is the Whitehall Mall.
+The Lehigh Valley Mall, the largest Lehigh Valley-based shopping mall, is located in Whitehall Township, as is the Whitehall Plaza shopping center.

 Several radio stations have broadcast facilities within the township (all owned by iHeartMedia), including: